The booklet of curriculum choices for year 9 is below, please click on the link to download it:Year 9 options: curriculum choices

 The Big Picture Vision Statement

-English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, History, Design (Art & Design and Design Technology), IT (Y7), music, drama (Y8 &9), Spanish, Italian (Y8 & 9) and German.
-In Y7 & 8 students have 2 guidance lessons per week, in which they follow The Big Picture programme of study.
-Students in Y9 have 1 lesson a week of guidance in which they also follow The Big Picture and 1 lesson of enrichment.
+English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, German or Spanish, History, Design (Art & Design, Design Technology & Food and nutrition), Computing (Y7 &8), music and drama (Y9).
+In Years 7 to 9, students have 2 guidance lessons per week, in which they follow The Big Picture programme of study.

 GCSE Courses on offer